MyGitUsername/mygitusername.github.io/_posts/2021-12-23-add-youtube-channel-to-rss.md

 Unforunately, youtube's RSS feed does not contain an embedded video; instead, it provides a link to watch the video on their website.
-If you prefer avoid youtube.com altogether options include:
+If you prefer to avoid youtube.com altogether options include:

 1. Download the video using the link provided with [youtube-dl] [youtube-dl]